-When it comes to tea, each Asian country has his own “recipe“, not only for the brewing, but also for when a tea is offered and shared with friends, the varieties chosen for the kettle and how you serve it all: the ceremony.
+When it comes to tea, each country in Asia has his own “recipe“, not only for the brewing, but also for when it is offered and shared with friends, the varieties chosen for the kettle and how you serve it all: the ceremony.

-Here in China, drinking tea is a must, like eating is in your country.
+Here in China, drinking tea is a must, like eating can be in any country.
 Well, eating is a big deal here too, especially in the Canton area, but I will put this aside for future posts.
-Back to tea, this beverage can be considered THE social drink in Asia by its own merits, having deep roots in Chinese history, culture and philosophic-religious schools (Zen, Buddhism or Confucianism), which linked the consumption of tea with inner peace, reflexion, meditation and various spiritual things, as well consider it a cure for many diseases.
-It was so important that in some moments in history it was even used as a currency, and it pushed the manufacture of teaware and Chinese porcelain, brought to Europe by Marco Polo.
+Back to tea, this beverage can be considered the most important social drink in Asia on its own merits, having deep roots in the Chinese history, culture and philosophic-religious schools (Zen, Buddhism or Confucianism): all of them linked the consumption of tea with inner peace, reflexion, meditation and several spiritual things, as well consider it a cure for many diseases.
+It was so important that in some moments in history, it was used as a currency, and it pushed the manufacture of teaware and Chinese porcelain, brought to Europe by Marco Polo.

-As you can see, the tea culture in China spreads in many areas like medicine, commerce, arts, literature and religion, relating and feeding off each other during centuries.
-All these elements make the Chinese way of tea: their own tea-related traditions, history and culture, involving the process (preparation, presentation of tea leaves, steeping) as well as the social interaction that tea incites.
+As you can see, the tea culture in China is present in many areas like medicine, commerce, arts, literature, and religion, relating and feeding off each other during centuries.
+All these elements make the Chinese way of tea: their own tea-related traditions, history and culture, involving the process (preparation, presentation of the tea leaves, steeping) as well as the social interaction that tea is supposed to incite.

 Tea, teaware, and other basics

-First of all: there’s only one plant that ‘produces’ tea: Camellia sinensis.
-So if you’re buying or drinking something called rooibos, chamomile, bergamot or whatever, it is not tea.
+First things first, there’s only one plant that ‘makes’ tea: the Camellia sinensis.
+So if you’re buying or drinking something called rooibos, chamomile, bergamot or something else, it is not tea.
 It’s an herbal infusion, but not tea.
-To make it more clear, the term chá, pinyin for the Chinese word 茶 (tea), comes from the word cháshù (茶树): tea-plant (the camellia sinensis).
+To make it clearer, the term chá, pinyin for the Chinese word 茶 (tea), comes from the word cháshù (茶树): tea-plant (the camellia sinensis).

-Also, the difference between types of tea (green, black, oolong, etc.) is made during the processing of the tea leaves.
-They all come from the same plant.
+Also, the difference between varieties of tea (green, black, oolong, etc.) areA made during the processing of the leaves, but again, they all come from the same plant.

-The leaf is the only part of the plant used in the brewing, and it can have lots of sizes, but in theory, the smaller the leaf, more expensive is tea, because it is assumed that the flavor would be better.
-But do not take this too seriously.
-Every kind of tea, brand, method of brewing gives tea a unique flavor, so it’s up to you to discover and appreciate it…!
+The leaf is the only part of the plant used in the brewing, and it can have many sizes, but in theory, the smaller the leaf, the more expensive tea is, because it is believed that the flavor will be better.
+But do not take this too seriously: every kind of tea, brand, method of brewing gives tea a unique flavor, so it’s up to you to discover and appreciate them…!

-The hardware for tea brewing and serving is diverse, and depends on the opportunity, situation and place, but the best and common hardware are the traditional Chinese tea pots, made of unglazed clay, seasoned from years of use, if you’re lucky…
+The tools for brewing and serving tea are diverse, and depend on the ceremony, situation and type of tea, but the best and most common are the traditional Chinese teapots made of unglazed clay, seasoned from years of use if you’re lucky enough to get them.

-Clay it is supposed to absorb the essence and flavors from all infusions made in it, and eventually, over time, develop a glazed appearance on the inside.
-The preferred clay to make teaware is supposed to be a Yixing clay, only found in this small town near Shanghai, highly appreciated all over the country.
+Clay is supposed to absorb the essence and flavor from all infusions poured into it, and eventually, over time, develop a glazed appearance on the inside, and the ideal clay to make this teaware is allegedly from Yixing, a small town near Shanghai, highly appreciated all across the country.

-There are different ‘ceremonies’ for making tea, understanding the term ‘ceremony’ as the ritualized preparation and serving of the tea, such as the Kung Fu, the Gaiwan, Perennial, Wu-Wo, Tibetan, and of course, plain methods like a teapot and boiling water.
-I’ve seen the Gaiwan ceremony in fancy restaurants, while the “kettle method” (tea + water until leaves whitens) is more for daily use and some popular restaurants.
+There are different ceremonies for making tea if we understanding the term ‘ceremony’ as the ritualized preparation and serving of the tea, such as the Kung Fu, the Gaiwan, Perennial, Wu-Wo, Tibetan, and of course, plain methods such as a teapot and boiling water.
+I’ve seen the Gaiwan ceremony mostly in fancy restaurants whilst the “kettle method” (tea and water until leafs whites) is more for informal consumption and in some traditional restaurants.
 Usually, the commercial brewing method is known as Gong Fu tea ceremony, or indistinctly Kong Fu, which is the one that follows.

-The ceremony starts with a prepared tea set table like this (with more or less accessories):
+The ceremony starts with a prepared tea set table like this, with more or fewer accessories:

-These small figures on the front row are from loyal customers (also wealthy) who pay to the shop to keep their personal figure in all the ceremonies.
-Each figure is a lucky charm for its owner, and it can be for having children, lots of money, or things less mundane like inner peace or health.
-The frog with a Chinese coin is for the wealth (there were 5 of them).
+These small figures on the front row are from loyal customers (also wealthy) who pay the shop to keep their personal figure in all the ceremonies.
+Each one is supposed to be a lucky charm for the owner and it can be to have children, money, or lesser mundane things like inner peace or health.
+The frog with a Chinese coin in its mouth is to ask for wealth (there were 5 of them) ;)

-Every time the tea ceremony is performed, hot water is poured all over the figures and the cups, to warm them up, as seen in the photo above.
-There’s a draining tray below the tea set table (and so that, it’s also called ‘tea boat’), so the water don’t spills.
+Every time the tea ceremony is performed, hot water is poured all over the figures and cups to warm them up, as seen in the photo above.
+There’s a draining tray below the tea set table (called ‘tea boat’), so the water won’t spill.

-And after this initial rinsing of the teaware, the tea is presented in a tea holder, from which the tea leaves are actually picked up for the brewing, not from the bag, so the people on the table can examine and appreciate its appearance, smell, and other characteristics.
+And after this initial rinsing of the teaware and lucky charms, the tea is presented in a tea holder, from which the tea leaves are actually picked up for the brewing, not straight from the bag, so the customers or guests on the table can examine and appreciate its appearance, smell, and other characteristics.

-The Gaiwan is refilled with fresh hot water from the teapot and left to steep.
-After the pertinent brewing time, it is poured to another vessel, called tea pitcher or fair cup, using the lid of the Gaiwan to keep the leaves inside.
-The fair cup is used to hold the tea and make it the same density and taste before actually serving it, as the same tea leaves are steeped several times in the Gaiwan cup, to appreciate their flavor points over time and dilution (seen above).
+The Gaiwan is refilled with new hot water from the teapot and left to steep.
+After the pertinent brewing time, it is poured into another vessel, called tea pitcher or fair cup, using the lid of the Gaiwan to keep the leaves inside.
+The fair cup is used to prepare the tea with the same density and taste before actually serving it (because the same tea leaves are steeped several times in the Gaiwan cup), to appreciate their flavor points over time and dilution (seen in the set above).

-These skills are reflected through hand movements, facial expressions (well, the lack of them), and clothing.
+These skills are reflected in her hand movements, facial expressions (well, the lack of them), and clothing.
 For example, see how she places her hands: